10 Stocks to Invest In for a Post-Coronavirus Whipsaw

 All four of Facebook’s properties have over 1 billion active users.
 Facebook is only scratching the surface of how much it can monetize all those users.
 For example, only two of the four apps are fully loaded with ads (Facebook and Instagram), and none of the apps have successfully cracked the e-commerce code.

 Over the next several years, Facebook will populate WhatsApp and Messenger with ad real estate.
 That will boost the company’s core digital ad business.
-At the same time, the company will more seamlessly integrate e-commerce opportunities into Facebook and Instagram.
-That will turn the company’s nascent e-commerce business into a meaningful revenue contributor.
+At the same time, the company will leverage newly announced Shops on Facebook and Instagram to seamlessly integrate e-commerce into its ecosystem, and turn into world of the world’s biggest online retail marketplaces, matching buyers and sellers from across the globe.

 As all that happens, Facebook will sustain 20%-plus revenue and profit growth.
 Sustained 20%-plus growth will drive FB stock higher.